 It is the client's task, not the counselor’s, to articulate and resolve his or her ambivalence.
 Ambivalence takes the form of a conflict between two courses of action (e.g., indulgence versus restraint), each of which has perceived benefits and costs associated with it.
 Many clients have never had the opportunity of expressing the often confusing, contradictory and uniquely personal elements of this conflict.
 For example, "If I stop smoking I will feel better about myself, but I may also put on weight, which will make me feel unhappy and unattractive."
 The counselor’s task is to facilitate expression of both sides of the ambivalence impasse, and guide the client toward an acceptable resolution that triggers change.

-- Direct persuasion is not an effective method for resolving ambivalence.
-It is tempting to try to be "helpful" by persuading the client of the urgency of the problem about the benefits of change.
+Direct persuasion is not an effective method for resolving ambivalence.
+It is tempting to try to be "helpful" by persuading the client of the urgency of the problem, rather than the benefits of change.
 It is fairly clear, however, that these tactics generally increase client resistance and diminish the probability of change (Miller, Benefield and Tonigan, 1993, Miller and Rollnick, 1991).

-- The counselor is directive in helping the client to examine and resolve ambivalence.
-Motivational interviewing involves no training of clients in behavioral coping skills, although the two approaches not incompatible.
+The counselor is directive in helping the client to examine and resolve ambivalence.
+Motivational interviewing involves no training of clients in behavioral coping skills.
 The operational assumption in motivational interviewing is that ambivalence or lack of resolve is the principal obstacle to be overcome in triggering change.
 Once that has been accomplished, there may or may not be a need for further intervention such as skill training.
 The specific strategies of motivational interviewing are designed to elicit, clarify, and resolve ambivalence in a client-centered and respectful counseling atmosphere.